Mr Peter James McElhinney

 Following graduation from the BA in Conservation of Organic Materials at the University of the Arts, London, I spent a number of years working as a conservation research fellow at the Smithsonian Institute in Washington D.C., completing research on material culture ranging from Native American baskets to WWII German aircraft.
 More recently, I have undertaken technical analysis of organic components from the Staffordshire Hoard at the Birmingham Museum and Art Gallery.

 Over the course of an Andrew W. Mellon fellowship at the National Museum of the American Indian, I became increasingly aware of cultural recovery initiatives administered by the museum, and of the value of these projects for nurturing culturally disrupted communities.
 This inspired me to investigate the impact of historical cultural disruption in Gaelic Irish communities, and to examine the role of heritage science in recovering cultural information lost in the transition to Irish modernity.
-These questions and enquiries form the basis of my current PhD research within the School of Archeological Sciences at the University of Bradford.
+These questions and enquiries form the basis of my current PhD research within the School of Archaeological Sciences at the University of Bradford.

 - BA (Hons) Conservation of Organic Materials, 2009, Camberwell College, University of the Arts, London.